Mid-Century Modern

 Practically, a seat at the foot of the bed gives you somewhere to put on shoes, lay out clothes for the next day, or rest a bag when you come in.
 Aesthetically, it grounds the bed and gives the room a sense of layered purpose that stops it from feeling purely functional.

 In a modern bedroom, the most versatile seating options tend to be low and upholstered in a fabric that ties to the bedding or the headboard.
-A simple linen ottoman, a boucle accent chair, or a leather bench all work well depending on the overall direction of the room.
+A simple linen ottoman or foot-of-bed bench, a boucle accent chair, or a leather bench all work well depending on the overall direction of the room.
+These smaller pieces are also among the quickest to arrive, so they are an easy place to begin.
 Avoid seating that competes too strongly with the bed for visual attention: it should complement the space, not shout for focus.

 You do not need to buy matching furniture to make a bedroom feel cohesive.
 Matching sets can actually work against you by making the room feel too coordinated, too showroom-like, and not personal enough.
 What you are aiming for is harmony, not uniformity.